CharlesIrvineKC/mozart/README.md

 ## Major Todo Items

 * Develop a DSL which will be translated at runtime into native Elixir data structures.
-The language will be highly readable to process modelers with no programming experience. **(Currently in active development.)**
+The language will be highly readable to process modelers with no programming experience. **Currently in active development.** See [unit tests](https://github.com/CharlesIrvineKC/mozart/blob/main/test/mozart/dsl_process_engine_test.exs) to view progress and sample business process definitions.
 * Develop rudimentary GUIs for:
   * Runtime trouble shooting and monitoring.
   * User and group administration.